-Subject Manufacturing Subject This subject is problem solving orientated and consequently requires students to Description develop their skills and understanding relating to: Design thinking ned solutions.
-For example, social considerations, sustainability and emerging t = The characteristics and prop How tools, equipment, mach combine materials into design inery, systems and components are used to form or ned solutions ne problem to be solved) and applying a process to als, systems, components, tools and equipment to a designed solution Evaluating the success of the e designed solution using specific criteria , ercise safe workshop practices which include the et the uniform policy requirements. and the applied subjects.
-A cour pare students for the transition into vocational education se of study in this subject can establish a basis for ent in the construction, engineering and manufacturing Assessment Practical projects Overview Design challenges Technology test Cost A cost is associated with this subject to supply students with materials to construct projects and the solutions to design challenges.
+Subject Manufacturing Subject Description This subject is problem solving orientated and consequently requires students to develop their skills and understanding relating to: Design thinking Factors that influence designed solutions.
+For example, social considerations, sustainability and emerging technologies The characteristics and properties of materials How tools, equipment, machinery, systems and components are used to form or combine materials into designed solutions Formulating a design brief (the problem to be solved) and applying a process to investigate and select materials, systems, components, tools and equipment to develop ideas and construct a designed solution Evaluating the success of the designed solution using specific criteria It is mandatory that students exercise safe workshop practices which include the wearing of school shoes that meet the uniform policy requirements.
+The aim of this subject is to prepare students for the transition into vocational education and the applied subjects.
+A course of study in this subject can establish a basis for further Assessment Overview education and employment in the construction, engineering and manufacturing sectors.
+Practical projects Design challenges Technology test Cost A cost is associated with this subject to supply students with materials to construct projects and the solutions to design challenges.
 An approximate cost of \$30.00 per semester is anticipated (subject to change).
 Links to Senior Industrial Technology Skills (Applied) Certificate II Engineering Pathways (VET) MEM20413 Certificate I in Construction (VET) CPC10111